Boston College vs. Florida State NCAA Football Odds, Plays and Insights | November 20, 2021

 Florida State Stats and Trends

-- In Florida State's 10 games this season, it has four wins against the spread.

-- The Seminoles have been underdogs by 1.5 points or more six times this season and are 3-3 ATS in those contests.
+- So far this year, the Seminoles have been installed as underdogs by a 1.5-point margin or more six times and are 3-3 ATS in those contests.

 - Florida State's games this year have hit the over on four of 10 set point totals (40%).

-- Florida State is 4-3 against the spread and 4-3 overall in games when it puts up more than 19.9 points.
+- When Florida State puts up more than 19.9 points, it is 4-3 against the spread and 4-3 overall.

-- Florida State is 4-3 against the spread and 4-3 overall when the team churns out more than 334.7 yards.
+- Florida State is 4-3 against the spread and 4-3 overall when the team picks up over 334.7 yards.

-- The Seminoles have turned the ball over two more times (18 total) than the Eagles have forced a turnover (16) this season.
+- The Seminoles have turned the ball over 18 times this season, two more turnovers than the Eagles have forced (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.